bsharathramesh/SE_Project1/CONTRIBUTING.md

 ## Code of Conduct

 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to nkashya@ncsu.edu.
+Please report unacceptable behavior to sbangal2@ncsu.edu.

 Prerequistes required before starting this project